Course contents

 5 min

-Activate the Unit 2 toolkit (framing, concession, figures, calibration) before performance.
+Warm up the Unit 2 toolkit (framing, concession, figures, calibration) before you perform.

 Output: You label one rhetorical move per prompt and rewrite it ONE notch stronger.